What is hyphen-21 ?

 And thereby, we hoped, it might help in some tiny way to shift priorities, from the quantitative to the qualitative, from the Me ‘n Mine to the Us and Ours, from the left hand side of the brain to the right, from the rigid to the flexible, from the increasingly regressive and oppressive to the increasingly creative.

-This Home page has been revised in the summer of 2022.
-This summer, it cannot be said, of course, that the shifting of priorities we had hoped for nearly thirty years ago has taken place.
+This Home page has been revised at the beginning of 2025.
+This winter, it cannot be said, of course, that the shifting of priorities we had hoped for nearly thirty years ago has taken place.
 Quite the contrary.
-The tendencies we saw and feared in the early 1990’s have carried on growing in strength ever more rapidly.
-In the meantime and always present, the threat of uncontrollable global warming looms ever larger and closer.
+The tendencies we saw and feared in the early 1990’s have carried on growing in strength, ever more rapidly.
+In the meantime and always present, the threat of uncontrollable global warming looms larger and closer.
 Political structures capable of dealing coherently with contemporary events and developments continue ever more incapable and ever more anachronistic.
-The UK’s present government seems more concerned to make an open smirky mock and posture of good governance, than to govern.

 So this charity cannot claim to have been a significant change-agent or even presence.
 That, however, does not make it a mistake or irrelevant.